 So instead of wondering if you are Cloud-Based or Cloud-Native, the first question you need to ask is:

-Why are you developing for the cloud?
+Why are you developing cloud applications?

 The term transformation describes a change.
 Many Digital Transformations do not clearly articulate the value they hope to achieve and how the business model will change to realise that.
 Instead they think digital transformation consist only of creating a better website, doing Agile or and getting good at IT.